High Risk

 Capped vs Rolling vs Upfront Reserves

-There are three different types of reserve funds—capped (or accrued), upfront, and rolling reserves.
-As explained above, accrual reserves are typically used for less risk-prone types of business, as they are satisfied after reaching the “capped” amount.
-Rolling reserves, however, are funded with a percentage of your total sales for each month, usually for a total timeframe of about six months.
+There are three different types of reserve funds.
+These include capped (or accrued), upfront, and rolling reserves.
+Accrual reserves are typically used for less risk-prone types of business, as they are satisfied after reaching the “capped” amount.
+A percentage of your total sales fund rolling reserves each month, usually for about six months total.

 Finally, upfront reserves are exactly what they sound like.
 Typically requested of the riskiest business types with larger volume amounts or increased exposure, upfront reserves require an initial chunk of money from the merchant to ensure there are existing funds if anything goes wrong.